-After a long night’s flight, the plane landed in Nairobi at about 7:00 am.
-I was surprised to hear people at the Kenyatta Airport talking about football, too.
-At least for the people I met at the airport, Kenyans seemed equally excited, not so much for either team but in support of South Africa, a black nation, hosting the games for “Africa United”.
+While browsing through a few gift shops and again while waiting in the lounge at the departure gate for my connecting flight to Entebbe, I was surprised to hear Kenyans talking about football, too.
+At least for the few people I met at the airport, Kenyans seemed likewise excited, not so much for either football team but more in support of South Africa, a new, reconstructing majority-run nation, hosting the games for a United Africa.
 That made sense.
-As for me, I thought about my friend, Julian Bartley, a senior United States’ consular officer whom I had met in Seoul, South Korea in the 1990s.
-Julian, a good-natured, friendly and easy to talk to man, and his son, died during the embassy terrorist truck-bombings in Nairobi on August 7, 1998.
+As for me, though, I thought about my African-American friend, Julian Bartley, a senior United States diplomatic officer whom I had met in Seoul, South Korea, in the 1990s.
+Julian and I had countless hilarious experiences together at the embassy when I was a young naïve lawyer.

 — To Be Continued —